Checkmarx/Kotlin-SCP/src/m7-client-code-quality/README.md

 organization will help to improve code quality.
 Since these issues are not easily detected on code review, using a static analysis tool usually provides the results.
-Buffer overflows and memory leaks should be top priorities over other code quality issues yet to be solved.
+Buffer overflows and memory leaks should be top priorities over other code quality issues yet to be resolved.

 [Detekt][1] is one of such static code analysis tools for Kotlin licensed under the [Apache License 2.0][3].
 It provides several integration mechanisms such as